XMMGOF/xmmpysas/docs/source/overview.rst

 Calling SAS Tasks
 -----------------

-All standard SAS tasks are called using the MyTask object in pySAS.
+All standard SAS tasks are called using the :py:class:`~pysas.sastask.MyTask` object in pySAS.

 .. code-block:: python

     from pysas import MyTask

-``MyTask`` takes two inputs, the first is the name of the SAS task as a string.
+:py:class:`~pysas.sastask.MyTask` takes two inputs, the first is the name of the SAS task as a string.
 The second is a dictionary with the input arguments for the SAS task.
 If there are no input arguments then the dictionary will be empty:

 .. code-block:: python